iterative/dvc.org/static/docs/commands-reference/import.md

 ## Description

 In some cases it is convenient to add a data file or a directory to a workspace such that it will be automatically updated when the data source is updated.
+Examples:

-One project might produce occasional data files that are used in other projects, for example.
-ETL pipeline running regularly updates some data file.
-A shared dataset on a remote storage that is managed and updated outside DVC.
+- A remote system may produce occasional data files that are used in other projects.
+- A batch process running regularly updates a data file to import.
+- A shared dataset on a remote storage that is managed and updated outside DVC.

 DVC supports [DVC-files](/doc/user-guide/dvc-file-format) which refer to an external data location, see
 [External Dependencies](/doc/user-guide/external-dependencies).
-In such a DVC file, the `deps` section lists a remote URL specification, and the `outs` section lists the corresponding local path name in the workspace.
+In such a DVC file, the `deps` section specifies a remote URL, and the `outs` section lists the corresponding local path in the workspace.
 It records enough data from the remote file or directory to enable DVC to efficiently check it to determine if the local copy is out of date.
-DVC uses this remote URL to then download the data to the workspace, and to re-download it upon changes.
+DVC uses this remote URL to download the data to the workspace initially, and to re-download it upon changes.

 The `dvc import` command helps the user create such an external data dependency.
+The `url` argument should provide the location of the data to be imported, while `out` is used to specify the (path and) name of the imported data file or directory in the workspace.

-DVC supports several types of remote locations:
+DVC supports several types of (local or) remote locations:

 | Type     | Discussion                                              | URL format                                 |
 | -------- | ------------------------------------------------------- | ------------------------------------------ |